yasoob/hack-camp/cohort_4/playbook/ACTIVITIES.md

 ### Running it

+#### Workshops in General
 - talk about the ratio / schedule of workshops to projects (to illustrate the point that we are only doing these workshops to give you experience to work on your own projects)
 - today you're going to learn how to build a very basic website and learn about the fundamentals of building a website
 - the website we are learning to emulate [looks like this](https://rawgit.com/hackedu/hack-camp/20618752b7afa95bbbc5c5ba80c17874ec5e0a35/cohort_4/playbook/workshops/portfolio/src/final_portfolio/index.html)
 - you will be making a simpler version of that
+  - pull up the screenshot on the readme page of the simpler version

+#### Freedom
-- some of you already have a lot of experience with HTML & CSS
+- some of you already have a lot of experience with HTML & CSS.
+You can choose to
+  - skim through this tutorial
-  - feel free to skim through or skip the guide and try to emulate the website or work on making a more complex or different website
+  - try to just go for building the final result
+  - work on making a more complex or different website
-  - also fee free to use your own IDEs
+  - also feel free to use your own IDEs
+  - you can treat this like a hackathon.
+  - I'm going to go through the basics of HTML, CSS, and JS now, so feel free to start working on your projects.
 - Give a brief overview of HTML, CSS and JS
   - There are 3 components to a webpage
     - HTML, CSS, and Javascript
   - HTML is for the Data
   - CSS is for the look and feel
   - Javascript is for interactivity
+- Demo difference
   - Open up Facebook
       - This website has all 3
       - Open the chrome console, delete the head tag (which deletes the styles)
         - This is what a page looks like without CSS
-    - These are the two we're focusing on Today
+      - These are the two we're focusing on today
-- Paste link to workshop.
-  - Here is the link to the workshop
+  - Paste [link to workshop](workshops/portfolio) in the IRC
-  - Talk about how it's important to ask for help
+  - Talk about how it's important to ask for help and why
     - From facilitators
     - From your peers
+    - talk about how facilitators may defer you to your peers and why
+      - because after hack camp, facilitators won't be around and we want to prepare you for that.
     - Encourage collaboration

 ## Maestro